 Human Interest Analysis

 The first two lines of this poem, which can be read in full here, are really interesting.
 It’s almost as if the narrator is suggesting that the punishment is too severe for the crime that was committed.
 Perhaps he thinks it was justified?
-On the next two lines he describes briefly the event and how he felt about it.
+In the next two lines, he describes briefly the event and how he felt about it.
 He doesn’t spend a lot of the poem dwelling on this description.
 Perhaps he is trying to “gloss over it”?
-In fact in terms of the description of the act itself the narrator uses just two sentences and only five words to describe the deed.
-The heat he describes is probably that agitated feeling that you get when you lose your temper.
-For anyone that’s ever had a terrible argument or heated discussion you will be familiar with this feeling of getting hot under the collar.
-In the last line he states that the feeling stayed until reason had died.
+In fact, in terms of the description of the act itself, the narrator uses just two sentences and only five words to describe the deed.
+The heat he describes is probably the agitated feeling that you get when you lose your temper.
+For anyone that’s ever had a terrible argument or heated discussion, you will be familiar with this feeling of getting hot under the collar.
+In the last line, he states that the feeling stayed until reason had died.
 This is significant in two ways.
-Firstly the use of the word died, throughout Human Interest Duffy uses words associated with death and gloom to help create a dismal tone but more importantly the narrator suggests he has (or had?) a sense of reason to begin with.
+Firstly the use of the word died, throughout Human Interest Duffy uses words associated with death and gloom to help create a dismal tone but more importantly, the narrator suggests he has (or had?) a sense of reason to begin with.
 This is the first hint in the poem that he believes he is a decent person.